-Role-playing games (RPGs) are the place to invest if you want deep and rewarding experience with rich narratives and incredible character-building.
+Role-playing games (RPGs) are where players turn for a deep and rewarding experience filled with rich narratives and incredible character-building.
 The clue is in the title.
 Anything that promises ‘role-playing’ is, more often than not, going to take you on an epic journey.
 If you’ve got the hours to invest, there’s an experience out there waiting for you to get lost in it.

 With all that said and done, here are Trusted Reviews’ best RPGs.
 These are the big hitters we believe you should definitely make time to hunt down and play.
 And, once you’re done here, perhaps take a look at our picks of best PS4 games, best PC Games or best Xbox One games.

 1 of 14

 Level-5 is synonymous with the RPG genre, and in Ni No Kuni 2 the studio has one of its finest works to date.
 Combining some of the mechanics of the greatest works in the genre, with a beautiful art style of Studio Ghibli with a wonderful new tower defence and world building mini-game, this is an absolute must-buy.